flashdriveio/rust_actix_diesel_connect/README.md

 # Rust with Postgres connection

-This repository shows the connection of a Rust app with a Postgres database on FlashDrive.
+This repository shows the connection of a Rust app with a Postgres database on Qoddi.
-Full tutorial is available here : https://blog.flashdrive.io/connect-to-postgres-from-rust-actix-with-diesel/
+Full tutorial is available here : https://blog.qoddi.com/connect-to-postgres-from-rust-actix-with-diesel/